mihaioltean/Proiectarea-si-implementarea-algoritmilor/README.md

 ### Major changes

 - All vectors are now 0-indexed.
-In the *Pascal* version, almost all vectors were indexed from 1.
-Thus, all computed and displayed positions start from 0.
+In the *Pascal* version, most vectors were indexed from 1.
+Thus, now all computed and displayed positions start from 0.

 ## Book's history
 This book has a long and complex history which will be told here.